Gathering limits do not apply to:

-Drivers will accept cash fares but passengers are encouraged to have the correct fare ready when boarding.
+Drivers will accept cash fares but you are encouraged to have the correct fare ready when boarding.

 School bus arrangements

-Advice on school bus cleaning has been circulated to all contracted school bus operators in the state with new requirements for more regular cleaning of bus interiors.
+Advice on school bus cleaning has been circulated to all contracted school bus operators with new requirements for more regular cleaning of bus interiors.

 Students should not use public transport if they are unwell.